 When chronic back pain from arthritis or spinal stenosis limits your abilities, you may be a candidate for treatment with a spinal cord stimulator.
-At Oklahoma Spine & Brain Institute in Tulsa, Bartlesville, Sallisaw, Miami, and Claremore, Oklahoma, the skilled neurosurgeons implant a spinal cord stimulator that allows you to manage your chronic pain as needed.
+At Oklahoma Spine & Brain Institute in Tulsa, Sallisaw, and Claremore, Oklahoma, the skilled neurosurgeons implant a spinal cord stimulator that allows you to manage your chronic pain as needed.
 To learn more about the benefits of a spinal cord stimulator, contact Oklahoma Spine & Brain Institute by calling the office nearest you today.

 A spinal cord stimulator is a device that delivers low-voltage currents of electricity into the epidural space of your spinal cord.

 These electric currents interfere with the pain signals that travel from your spine to your brain in the treatment of chronic spine pain.

 A spinal cord stimulator doesn’t cure the cause of your chronic pain, but it can help you better manage your pain so you can enjoy a high quality of life.

 You may be a candidate for a spinal cord stimulator if you have a chronic pain condition that isn’t treatable with oral or injectable medications and physical therapy.
 Stimulation can treat pain that results from:

 Spinal cord stimulation may also benefit other conditions.
 Your provider at Oklahoma Spine & Brain Institute can determine if a spinal cord stimulator is right for you after a review of your medical history and your current physical health.